 The Executive Branch is responsible for implementation of federal laws though its various agencies and departments.
 Its responsibilities with regard to foreign affairs is far broader in scope; the Executive serves as the face of the nation for the rest of the world.
 It is therefore far more important that the President have a great deal of understanding of current domestic and foreign policies.
 Most Presidents have previous executive experience, either as a governor or an agency chief (or a combination).
 Occasionally we get presidents with federal legislative experience in lieu of executive experience, so long as their legislative tenure demonstrated an articulable exposure to foreign policy.
 (Domestic policy is an easier sell for a legislator, for obvious reasons.)
 Suffice it to say, it is far more important for the chief of the Executive and the worldwide public face of the country to have some understand of what it takes to govern prior to taking office.
 (And, no, acquiring real estate and “running a business” isn’t the same thing.)

 What about getting someone in to shake things up in Washington?
 Isn’t that an idea with merit?
 Sort of… The government is currently in a high state of dysfunction, but this is primarily a problem within the Legislative Branch.
-It is certainly worth close scrutiny of individual representative to see if they are truly looking out for the interests of their constituents.
+It is certainly worth close scrutiny of each individual representative to see if they are truly looking out for the interests of their constituents.
 Even with the high level of disapproval of the current congress, it would be highly disruptive if everyone with any knowledge of the legislative processes were simultaneously removed.
 Even if there is systemic corruption, it would be far better to excise the specific corrupting influences than to simply flip the table over.
 In the case of the Executive Branch, we shouldn’t confuse dearth of knowledge of how governance works with challenging the status quo.
 We have a candidate that has demonstrated a profound ignorance of current standing treaties and alliances, international law, basic civil rights, and the impact of economic theory just to name a few of the more significant issues.
 The separation of powers would prevent him from being able to accomplish many of his more dangerous ideas, but he would still have a destabilizing influence with our allies throughout the world.
-How could anyone hope to predict what he might say or do next; which despite he might praise while decrying long-time international partners?
+How could anyone hope to predict what he might say or do next; which despot he might praise while decrying long-time international partners?
 He could negatively impact defense and trade relationships around the globe with far-reaching effects.
 He could promote and support aggressive policies aimed at rolling back civil rights and civil liberties.

 In short, don’t hire someone with no training or experience to fix your car just because you think your mechanic might be overcharging you.
 You are unlikely to be pleased with the result.